 In my time as a frontend developer, I have used a great many different tools for the job, starting off with simple text editors like Notepad or vim, to larger commercial tools such as Dreamweaver.
-They provided me what I needed at the time, but now the web is getting bigger by the minute and demands for more efficient development are high.
+They provided me with what I needed at the time, but now the web is getting bigger by the minute and demands for more efficient development are high.
 Only in the last 12 months though have I really focused on how I can make my job easier.
-By easier, I mean quicker to start a site off on the ground and push on with developing.
+By easier, I mean quicker to start a site off on the ground and push on with developing using Magento 1.

 There are several tools that I use on a daily basis both actively and in the background of my development routine.